-Between the scandal, old arrests surfacing, and unreal Twitter rants, former Ohio State Buckeyes assistant coach Zach Smith has been talked about more in the last year for his mishaps than he ever was for his actual college football job.
-And just like your favorite records, the hits just keep on coming.
+Between the scandal, old arrests surfacing, and unreal Twitter rants, former Ohio State Buckeyes assistant coach Zach Smith was talked about more in the last year-plus for his mishaps than he ever was for his actual college football job.
+And just like your favorite records, the hits just kept on coming.

-Smith, the disgraced assistant of former OSU head coach Urban Meyer, was arrested Thursday afternoon for allegedly violating a protection order against him.
-He was arrested by the Delaware County Sheriff?s Office in Ohio and booked into the Delaware County Jail, where records show he has since been released.
+Smith, the disgraced assistant of former OSU head coach Urban Meyer, was arrested in May 2019 for allegedly violating a protection order against him.
+He was arrested by the Delaware County Sheriff?s Office in Ohio and booked into the Delaware County Jail, where records show he had been released.

 According to the sheriff?s office, via USA Today, Smith was arrested following an altercation with the staff at Scioto Ridge Elementary School.
-Smith got into a “confrontation” with school personnel when he was not allowed to pick up his children.
-Smith was ultimately charged with a misdemeanor for violating the order.
+Smith got into a ?confrontation? with school personnel when he was not allowed to pick up his children.
+Smith was ultimately charged with a misdemeanor for violating the civil protection order.

-Here is video of the former wide receivers coach’s arraignment on Friday, via WBNS 10TV in Columbus.
+Here is video of the former wide receivers coach?s arraignment in May, via WBNS 10TV in Columbus.

 WBNS 10TV in Columbus released the statements from both lawyers.

 There are two sides to every story.
-This entire saga with the former Ohio State assistant football coach is proof of that.
-What?s sad is this just doesn’t seem like it will ever end.
+This entire saga with the former Ohio State assistant football coach Zach Smith is proof of that.
+What?s sad is this just didn’t seem like it will ever end.